evmnow/sdk/README.md

 ### `client.fetchSourcify(address)`

 Fetch only from Sourcify.
-Returns the raw `SourcifyResult` (ABI, parsed NatSpec, sources, bytecode).
+Always requests `sources` and `deployedBytecode` alongside the base fields, and returns the raw `SourcifyResult` (ABI, parsed NatSpec, sources, bytecode).

 ### `merge(...layers)`